-Pedestrian accidents are a serious concern in Florida, and Fetterman & Associates is committed to advocating for pedestrian safety.
+Pedestrian accidents are a serious concern in Florida, and Fetterman Law is committed to advocating for pedestrian safety.

 With years of experience representing victims of these accidents, our attorneys understand the devastating impact they can have on individuals and families.